Burmese Cats: Cats that Act Like Dogs

 I decided to do something about it.
 My thought was this: American Burmese were CREATED with a Siamese and a Tonkinese cat, imported from Thailand, 100 years ago.
 The only sensible thing to do was to import more cats from Thailand and add some genetic diversity to the American Burmese breed.
 And that is what I did.

 This fairly simple plan led to a very complex research project that came to include Thai cats in general.
 On the other side of the world, I discovered Thai cats in Thailand were in peril.
 In that case, it was due to Thai peoples' taste for foreign cats like Persians and British shorthairs!
 This led to me opening the Thai Cat Center to preserve Thai cats in general.
 So my research and work now includes Burmese cats and all the other varieties of cats from Thailand.
-At the Thai Cat Center we look at Thai cats in the big picture. www.thethaicatcenter.com
+At the Thai Cat Center we look at Thai cats in the big picture.
+To visit the Thai Cat Center website go down and click the button below.

 Things got even more complicated when I discovered a never-before-documented Thai cat gene, the Bangkok Mocha gene.
 Although this mutation has existed in Thailand for thousands of years, it was never noticed.
-So, I now have the largest collection of Bangkok Mocha cats in the world and am researching the mutation and how it behaves. www.bankgokmochacat.com.
-Hopefully this research project won't get any bigger.
+So, I now have the largest collection of Bangkok Mocha cats in the world and am researching the mutation and how it behaves Hopefully this research project won't get any bigger.
+If you want to see more about the Bangkok Mocha cat project, scroll down below and click the button.

 Back to the Burmese rescue project, I have imported a spectrum of cats from Thailand and use them in my Burmese breeding program.
 The breed was made by John Thompson using a Tonkinese girl and a Siamese boy and I have retraced his steps.
 I did what he did to make the breed in the first place.